These are some of my favourite books on Jewellery and Gemstones. I thought that I’d share them with you.

 A weighty tome and a must for every jewellery lover.
 There are 10 glossy chapters of important and simply stunning pieces of jewellery from the late 18 th century to the 21st century, with an extensive foreword of some 50 pages introducing, gemstones, their qualities, treatments and flaws.
 Don’t worry, it’s very easy reading with 100s of large detailed pictures.
 A superb jewellery source book in every way.
 Pages 490.

 A source book for important pearl jewellery throughout history – from antiquity to present day.
 Featuring dozens of glossy pictures and royal portraits wearing their pearl jewellery, setting their design and look in true context.
-Pages 160
+Published by V+A Publishing (Victoria & Albert Museum) Pages 160

 A large foreword on concept of gemstones, what makes them “precious”, and re-examining the Four “C”’s.
 Features beautiful large pictures of gemstones chapter by chapter, including the “main” gemstones diamond, sapphire and emerald, but also tourmaline, pearl, and quite interestingly “Aristocratic Agate”.
+Available on hardback and softback versions.
 Pages 261

 A great little book if you want to know more about pearls – the gem, and not just pearl jewellery history – although this is touched on too.
 16 pages of colour pictures.
 Pages 209